-For the third quarter of FFY 2019-20, total LOSSAN rail corridor ridership on the three services was 152,488, a 92.7 percent decrease when compared to the same period of the previous year.
-However, when analyzing ridership performance on a monthly level, ridership increased in May and June following a record decline and low ridership in April.
+Figure 1.1 a record decline and low ridership in April.
 A 24-month ridership chart for the LOSSAN rail corridor, with the specific performance of each service, can be found in Figure 1.1.
 The 24 months of ridership data included in Figure 1.1 provide a more accurate indicator of the overall change in ridership along the corridor.
 Due to seasonal variances, a complete ridership trend is difficult to discern from a single 12-month period.
 Including 24 months of data accounts for the seasonal variation and provides sufficient information to allow for the development of a linear trendline for each service.
 A summary table of the ridership, revenue, and OTP for the LOSSAN rail corridor can be found in Attachment A. In addition to this overall corridor data, details on the performance of each service are provided below.

-Pacific Surfliner

-The overall decrease in LOSSAN rail corridor ridership includes ridership on the Pacific Surfliner (San Luis Obispo to San Diego) intercity passenger rail service, which decreased during the third quarter of FFY 2019-20 by 92.2 percent when compared to period the same last as is demonstrated year, in Figure 1.2.
+Pacific Surfliner The overall decrease in LOSSAN rail corridor ridership includes ridership on the Pacific Surfliner (San Luis Obispo to San Diego) intercity passenger rail service, which decreased during the third guarter of FFY 2019-20 by 92.2 percent when compared to period same last as is demonstrated in Figure 1.2.
 Ridership saw a low point in April, attributable to the reduced service and travel restrictions associated with the COVID-19 pandemic.
-The reported Pacific Surfliner ridership includes Metrolink and COASTER pass holders utilizing the Rail 2 Rail (R2R) Program, which allows Metrolink monthly pass holders and COASTER passengers to ride Pacific Surfliner trains within the stations identified on their valid fare media, subject to certain restrictions.
+The reported Pacific Surfliner ridership includes Metrolink and COASTER

+Figure 1.2 pass holders utilizing the Rail 2 Rail (R2R) Program, which allows Metrolink monthly pass holders and COASTER passengers to ride Pacific Surfliner trains within the stations identified on their valid fare media, subject to certain restrictions.
+Metrolink Overall LOSSAN rail corridor ridership was also negatively impacted by the ridership decrease on Metrolink's VCL demonstrated in Figure 1.3.
-Metrolink

-Overall LOSSAN rail corridor ridership was also negatively impacted by the ridership decrease on Metrolink's VCL demonstrated in Figure 1.3.
 The VCL, which operates between East Ventura and Los Angeles, saw a ridership decrease of 91.6 percent when compared to the third quarter of last year.
 The OCL, which operates between Los Angeles and Oceanside, saw a similar 92.6 percent decrease in ridership over the same report period in the prior year.
+Metrolink pass holders riding Pacific Surfliner trains, utilizing the R2R Program, averaged 31 per weekday for the third quarter of FFY 2019-20, which is a decrease of 97.2 percent compared to the same period last year.
+COASTER